Danaburtono/kickstarter-analysis/README.md

 - What are some limitations of this dataset?
 <br> Why there is a spike in the success of campaign goals at $35,000-$39,999?
 Narrowing the dataset even more to genres and the specific cities of campaigns.
-There isn't enough information to make a decision.

 - What are some other possible tables and/or graphs that we could create?
 <br> How many backers per price bracket?